w3c/rdfa-md-service/README.md

 ### Python3

-The package has not yet been tested for Python3; the real issue is whether the dependencies are Python3 ready or not.
+The package has not yet been tested for Python3 although, manually, the code has been written in a Python3 way; the real issue is whether the dependencies are Python3 ready or not.
 (Current situation: unknown for rdflib-jsonld, should be o.k. for html5lib, and rdflib must be installed separately for Python3.
 The rdflib issue should be solved, ie, the same code should run on both Python2 and Python3 starting with version 5.)